. . above: Lady Liberty and Mary Wallinger in silhouette during Plaza Tour . .

 - NOT SIGNIFICANT PART of the PLAZA PLAN

-- [Response: Mary is confusing square footage with significance, and overlooking the clearly stated preference of the public for the Lady’s return.
+- Mary told this to the City Council the evening she appeared to support sending Lady Liberty to the Veterans Memorial planned for Steinmetz Park.
+[Response: Mary is confusing square footage with significance, and overlooking the clearly stated preference of the public for the Lady’s return.
 Returning Lady Liberty was fully supported by all commenters in the Public Workshop.
 As the Gazette reporter who attended the Public Workshops wrote on June 13, 2013: “Residents . . expressed a strong desire to keep the park’s identity in line with its name: Liberty.
 The Lady Liberty replica has sat on its pedestal in the park for 62 years would still remain.
 But it would likely move closer to the State Street border.”]

 - Wallinger also told City Council that only a few members of the public took part in the Public Workshops, which she noted were held because the State requires them when funding is requested.
 [Response: This is, for many obvious reasons, a scary argument for the Chair of our Planning Commission to make.]

 NOT IN THE EXECUTIVE SUMMARY.
 Ms. Wallinger noted in passing to City Council that Lady Liberty was not mentioned in the Executive Summary of the Final Implementation Plan.
-Given placement of Lady Liberty in renderings submitted with the Final Plan, and on the Cover of the Final Plan (see annotated image at left), and explicit discussion of the Return in the public workshop, leaving Her out of the Executive Summary looks like an intentional action, meant to foreshadow the future exile of Lady Liberty.
+Given placement of Lady Liberty in renderings submitted with the Final Plan, and on the Cover of the Final Plan (see annotated image at left), its mention in the text of the Plan, and explicit discussion of the Return in the public workshop, leaving Her out of the Executive Summary looks like an intentional action, perhaps meant to foreshadow the future exile of Lady Liberty.

 NEGLECTED FOR FIVE YEARS in STORAGE.
 Mary Wallinger did not make this argument directly, but she let her friends and allies on Goose Hill make the argument in March 2018, and put it in their petition to City Council and the Mayor, seeking to have Lady Liberty sent to Steinmetz Park for a Veterans Memorial.
 Wallinger never corrected this misinformation, and did not advise City Council of the erroneous claim.
 As administrator of the construction plan at Gateway Plaza, Ms. Wallinger was well aware that Lady Liberty was not removed from Liberty Park until August 2017, and only to protect the statue during construction.